Document Type : Research Paper

 Authors

-1 Department of Animal Science, Faculty of Agriculture, Abhar Branch, Islamic Azad University
+1 Department of Animal Science, Faculty of Agriculture, Abhar Branch, Islamic Azad University, Zanjan, Iran.
+E-mail: ali.rezazadeh@iau.ac.ir.

-2 PhD of animal genetic & biotechnology Assistant Professor.
-Department of Animal Sciences.
-Agricultural Research, Education and Extension Organization (AREEO) Agricultural institute of education and extension (IATE)
+2 Corresponding Author, Department of Animal Science, Agricultural Research, Education and Extension Organization (AREEO), Agricultural institute of education and extension (IATE), Tehran, Iran.
+E-mail: arhb@abc.org.ir

 Abstract

-Objective: This research aims to systematically identify and analyze the key factors that influence the longevity of Holstein dairy cattle within herds by employing advanced data mining algorithms.
-Understanding and predicting longevity is vital because it directly impacts dairy farm productivity and profitability.
-Longer-lasting cows tend to produce more calves over their lifetime, contribute to higher milk yields, and thus enhance the overall economic efficiency of dairy operations.
+Objective: This study seeks to identify and systematically analyze key factors affecting the longevity of Holstein dairy cows in the herds, using advanced data mining algorithms.
+Understanding and predicting longevity is vital because it directly impacts productivity and profitability of dairy farm.
+Longer-lasting cows tend to produce more calves and produce more milk, thereby increasing the overall economic efficiency of dairy operations.
 Furthermore, extended longevity is associated with reduced replacement costs.

-Materials and Methods: In recent years, the integration of machine learning techniques into agricultural and livestock management has gained significant momentum.
-This study utilizes detailed phenotypic data collected from 37,009 daughter animals belonging to 664 sires across 82 distinct herds, representing a comprehensive dataset that spans a decade.
-Data includes eight milk production records, alongside other relevant variables such as animal age, sire number, shelf life in months, somatic cell count, lactation days, milk production (kg), protein and fat content, calving cycle length, milking frequency, geographic location (province), birth date, calving date, calving interval, herd code, and age at first calving.
-The data preparation phase involved processing and organizing the dataset using Excel 2016, ensuring data quality and consistency.
-Subsequent data analyses were conducted using R software (version 4.3.3), employing relevant packages specialized for machine learning and statistical modeling.
+Methods: In recent years, the integration of machine learning techniques into agricultural and livestock management has gained significant momentum.
+This study uses detailed phenotypic data collected from 37,009 female animals belonging to 664 sires in 82 separate herds, representing a comprehensive dataset spanning a decade.
+The data includes eight milk production records, along with other relevant variables such as animal age, sire number, shelf life in months, somatic cell count, days in milk, milk production (kg), protein and fat content, calving cycle length, milking frequency, geographic location (province), birth date, calving date, calving interval, herd code, and age at first calving.
+The data preparation phase included processing and organizing the dataset using Excel 2016, which ensured data quality and consistency.
+Subsequent data analyses were conducted using R software (version 4.3.3), and using the relevant specialized packages for machine learning and statistical modeling.

 Results: The results showed that, the Support Vector Machine has the best accuracy (0.987).
-The Random Forest was the second most efficient algorithm.
-The accuracy of the Gradient Boosting Machine was slightly lower than that of the Random Forest but still showed good performance.
+Random Forest was the second most efficient algorithm.
+The accuracy of the Gradient Boosting Machine was slightly lower than that of the Random Forest, but it still showed good performance.
 The Decision Tree provided the least accuracy among these algorithms.
-The Decision Tree and Support Vector Machine achieved this performance with fewer input variables compared to the Gradient Boosting Machine and Random Forest.
+The Decision Tree and Support Vector Machine achieved this performance with fewer input variables compared to Gradient Boosting Machine and Random Forest.

 Keywords